 What was delivered went beyond the brief.
 The tool was built on a single-source-of-truth data architecture – no hardcoded numbers anywhere, every view derived from one master database, every slicer live.
 Adding a new financial year required one row, and all 22 views updated automatically.

-After BCG, the instrument was extended into Green Energy & Mobility in India – a sector with a younger data history, more volatile KPIs, and an ESG dimension that conventional benchmarking tools had not been built to handle.
+After BCG, the instrument was extended into Green Energy & Mobility in India for a major operator in that sector – a younger data history, more volatile KPIs, and an ESG dimension that conventional benchmarking tools had not been built to handle.
 That extension required new modules.
 Those modules are now part of the standard instrument.

 The BCG engagement

-A 22-sheet benchmarking system covering KPIs, segment analysis, Y-o-Y growth, revenue–employee slabs, and a master view that updated across all sheets from a single data entry point.
+A 22-sheet benchmarking system covering KPIs, segment analysis, year-on-year growth, revenue-employee slabs, and a master view that updated across all sheets from a single data entry point.

-• Single source of truth – no hardcoded numbers in any view sheet
+• Single source of truth – no hardcoded numbers anywhere

-• Live pivot tables connected directly to master database
+• Live pivot tables connected directly to the master database

-• KPIs by segment, by geography, by Y-o-Y growth
+• KPIs by segment, by geography, by year-on-year growth

 • Personnel and non-personnel expense breakdowns